FelixOnline/v2/content/articles/2013-2-7-stem-cells-aid-recovery-from-stroke.md

 subtitle: >
   Sarah Byrne investigates a new, fat-derived stem cell therapy
 date: "2013-02-07 23:26:32 +0000"

 # Attributes from Felix Online V1
 id: "3260"
 old_path: /science/3260/stem-cells-aid-recovery-from-stroke-
 aliases:
  - /science/3260/stem-cells-aid-recovery-from-stroke-
+imported: true
+comments:
+ - Well I am atheist but thats tltaoly cool that you believe in God or whatever that stuff doesnt bother me My mom died when I was 10 of cervical cancer and she wrote to me in a journal She frequently would say stuff like  Im sorry to put you guys through this you and your brother are too young   and now all I can think is how sorry I am she had to put up with the cancer So yes I have felt that way sometimes that I wish she could have been peaceful I dont want to say  died sooner  because that doesnt look right to me Our family friends dad died at age 76 after having like 3 different types of cancers and 3 strokes He was basically a vegetable in a bed for a year and half and I think his daughter was happy to know that he was at last at peaceI am truly sorry for your mother Best of luck to youMy spouse and i ended up being aulslbteoy comfortable that Ervin managed to round up his basic research while using the ideas he received using your blog Its no

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true